-The most widely-used test for diagnosing active TB in developing countries relies on examining a patient’s phlegm under a microscope.
-This method, developed nearly 140 years ago, detects less than half of all TB cases and largely fails to detect the disease in children and people co-infected with HIV – who usually can’t produce the sputum needed – and those with drug-resistant forms of TB.
-A diagnostic test, Xpert MTB/RIF, was introduced and we use it in many of our projects, but it can't be used in resource-limited settings.
+The most widely-used test for diagnosing active TB in low- and middle-income countries relies on examining a patient’s phlegm under a microscope.
+This method developed nearly 140 years ago, detects less than half of all TB cases and largely fails to detect the disease in children and people co-infected with HIV – who usually can’t produce the sputum needed – and those with drug-resistant forms of TB.
+A diagnostic test, Xpert MTB/RIF, was introduced, and we use it in many of our projects, but it can't be used in many resource-limited settings.

 Obsolete treatments, the lack of an effective vaccine, and the lack of suitable diagnostic tools make it difficult to control the global TB epidemic.

 Some gains have been made in recent years; the first new TB drugs in half a century and the trial of a shorter course of treatment for drug-resistant TB (DR-TB).
 But the harsh reality remains - 10 million people fell sick with TB in 2020 and nearly half a million developed DR-TB, which is much harder to treat.
 Only about one-third of people with DR-TB accessed treatment in 2020.
 The majority go undiagnosed and therefore untreated.